Master of Biotechnology (MBiotech)

 This masters qualification will be attractive to students with an interest in the application of biology and who wish to build on their undergraduate science foundation for greater career opportunities, job satisfaction, and a more streamlined transition into industry.

-Students in the programme will be taught by leading academics in their respective fields and benefit from strong linkages between Auckland University and industry-focused Crown Research Institutes.
+Students in the programme will be taught by leading academics in their respective fields and benefit from strong linkages between the University of Auckland and industry-focused Crown Research Institutes.

 Within the programme, five specialisations have been developed to offer focus of study in defined disciplinary areas each of which is aligned to market sectors, industry need and recognised employer demand.
 Students may choose from specialisations in Bioinformatics, Molecular Cell Biology and Genetics, Molecular Microbiology, Plant Biotechnology and Protein Engineering.
 Alternatively, students can create their own programme by combining courses from each area of specialisation.
 The choice is yours.